learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 This is a metric used to judge how good our overall fit is.
 This score works by computing a ratio of between-cluster distance to inter-cluster distance.
 Intuitively, we can assume that good clusters will have smaller distances between the points in each cluster, and larger distances to the points in other clusters.

-Note that it's not a good idea to just exhaustively try every possible value for $K$.
-As $K$ grows, the number of points inside each cluster shrinks, until $K$ is equal to the total number of items in our dataset.
+Note that it's not a good idea to just exhaustively try every possible value for $k$.
+As $k$ grows, the number of points inside each cluster shrinks, until $k$ is equal to the total number of items in our dataset.
 At this point, each cluster would report a perfect variance ratio, since each point is at the center of their own individual cluster!

-Instead, our best method is to plot the variance ratios, and find the **_elbow_** in the plot.
+Instead, our best method is to plot the variance ratios and find the **_elbow_** in the plot.
 Here's an example of the type of plot you'll generate:

 <img src='images/wcss_elbow1.png' width = "500">

-In this example, the elbow is at $K=5$.
-This provides the biggest change to the within cluster sum of squares score, and every one after that provides only a minimal improvement.
-Remember, the elbow plot will have a positive or negative slope depending on the metric used for clustering evaluation.
+In this example, the elbow is at $k=5$.
+This provides the biggest change to the within-cluster sum of squares score, and every one after that provides only a minimal improvement.
+Remember, the elbow plot will have a positive or negative slope depending on the metric used for cluster evaluation.
 Time to try it out on our data to determine the optimal number of clusters!

 In the cell below: